tarc/csharp-skel/README.md

 ### NuGet

-Download the latest Windows x86 Commandline version from http://dist.nuget.org/index.html
+Download the latest Windows x86 Commandline version from http://dist.nuget.org/index.html and save it in the root directory of this project.

 ## Clonning